stacksjs/ts-pkgx/docs/packages/github_com_minamijoyo_tfupdate.md

 # tfupdate

-> Package from pantry: github.com/minamijoyo/tfupdate
+> Update version constraints in your Terraform configurations

 ## Package Information